ciscorx/smart_device_svr/README.md

 ## Compiling notes:
-          Compiling of ccronexpr.so may be accomplished by using the command `make all', executed from the root directory of the unzipped archive.
+          Compiling of ccronexpr.so and ccronexpr_misc_utils.so may be accomplished by using the command `make all', executed from the root directory of the unzipped archive.

           ccronexpr.so is ordinarily compiled using the following statement: gcc -o ccronexpr.so ccronexpr.c -shared -fPIC -DCRON_USE_LOCAL_TIME

+          ccronexpr_misc_utils.so is compiled by the following:
+             gcc -o ccronexpr_misc_utils.so ccronexpr_misc_utils.c -shared -fPIC

           luajit and luasocket must be compiled, in their respective directories, with: make && make install